List of Divergent characters: Johanna Reyes

 Johanna Reyes was born in Candor but later transfers to Amity.
 She serves as Amity's representative, since they do not believe in having a formal leader.
 She is described as having a long scar from her eye to her chin, causing blindness in one eye and also a lisp.
 She appears to be fond of Marcus Eaton.

 In Insurgent, she lies to Erudite and Dauntless traitors during their attack on Amity to capture Abnegation survivors and loyal Dauntless by denying their presence at Amity.
 Before their invasion at the Erudite compound, Marcus, Tris and Christina asks Amity for help.
 She arranges a meeting and asks Amity members to reconsider their decision to remain neutral.
 She asserts that they must save the innocent Erudite during the attack or all their knowledge will be dead with them.
 When Amity members still do not change their decision then she says that she does not want Amity faction to be divided but she will go with Tris's group to protect innocent Erudite and those who want to can join her.
 Some Amity members join her including Robert Black.
-She is sent back to Amity by Tori after the attack on Erudite with an apparent message that Amity are not part of new political system due to their neutrality during the war.
+She is sent back to Amity by Tori after the attack on Erudite with an apparent message that Amity are not part of the new political system due to their neutrality during the war.
 She hints at the factionless' real motives before leaving.

 In Allegiant, Johanna has become the co-leader of Allegiant, a rebel group determined to restore the faction system in Chicago.
 Her role in the group necessitates her to hold a gun at all times, which becomes one of the book's running gags, as others, even Evelyn, express their amazement that even an Amity would easily take up arms if necessary.
 During the war between Allegiant and the factionless, she and Marcus meet with Four and the now-changed Evelyn to stop the war altogether and free the society from confinement.

 In the epilogue, Four states that Johanna is serving as one of Chicago's council members, with him serving as her protege.

 Octavia Spencer plays Johanna Reyes in the 2015 film The Divergent Series: Insurgent, as well as the 2016 The Divergent Series: Allegiant.